ULHPC/tutorials/basic/getting_started/README.md

 ### Reserving specific resources `bigsmp`and `bigmem`

 Some nodes are very specific (for instance the nodes with 1TB of memory or the BCS subsystem of Gaia composed of 4 motherboards of 4 processors with a total of 160 cores aggregated in a ccNUMA architecture).
-**Due to this specificity, they are NOT scheduled by default**  and can only be reserved with an explicit oarsub parameter: `-t bigmem` for `-t bigsmp`
+**Due to this specificity, they are NOT scheduled by default**  and can only be reserved with an explicit oarsub parameter: `-t bigmem` or `-t bigsmp`

 * reserve interactively 2 cpu on the bigsmp node belonging to the same board for 3 hours: (**total: 32 cores**)